awall/mitre/README.md

 This is a demo app that demonstrates how to use Rails 6 for a simple tagging system.

 The specifications are [redacted].
-There was a corner-case left unspecified: what if the same word appears multiple times in a sentence, should be tagged every time it appears?
+There was a corner-case left unspecified: what if the same word appears multiple times in a sentence, should it be tagged every time it appears?
 I chose 'yes'.
 You can see `sentences_presenter_test` for the full list of expectations in this scenario, and other potential ambiguities (like case sensitivity).